You are here

 Migrating by day, swallows forage for insects as they move south.
 Next spring when they return, you won’t see the swallows sitting on telephone wires.
 Then it’s all business, as they begin selecting their sites and building their nests.
 They save their socializing for the fall.

 Chatter of the Violet-green Swallows provided by The Macaulay Library of Natural Sounds at the Cornell Lab of Ornithology, Ithaca, New York.
 Recorded by G.A.
-Keller; Barn Swallow by R.S.
-Little.
+Keller; Barn Swallow recorded by see BARS -02

 Ambient swallow sounds recorded by C. Peterson